- Social Work

 What is a Social Worker?

 There are two main types of social workers: direct-service social workers, who help people solve and cope with problems in their everyday lives, and clinical social workers, who diagnose and treat mental, behavioural, and emotional issues.
-Social workers work in a variety of settings, including mental health clinics, schools, hospitals, and private practices.
-They generally work full time and may need to work evenings and weekends.
+A social worker can work in a variety of settings, including mental health clinics, schools, hospitals, and private practices.

 What does a Social Worker do?